 - With severe burn injuries (>50%TBSA) it maybe easier to calculate what isn’t burnt then subtract it from 100 to get %TBSA burns

 - Use the Palmar method to calculate %TBSA for smaller burns.
-Always use the patients hand, not the clinicians.
+Palmar method uses the size of the patients hand (palm and fingers) to estimate burn size.
+Remember to always use the patients hand, not the clinicians.

 - In the prehospital and emergency department setting, the %TBSA burns is more important than the depth of burn. %TBSA burns has indications for severity of injury, fluid resuscitation and transfer destination.
-Depth of burn becomes more significant after arrival at the Burn Service as depth of burn will determine how the Burn Service will manage it.
+Depth of burn becomes more significant after arrival at the Burn Service as depth of burn will determine whether the burn can heal without surgical intervention, and how the Burn Service will subsequently manage it.

 - If %TBSA burn estimation is inaccurate it has the potential to negatively impact fluid resuscitation by providing too much or too little fluid.
 Always titrate fluid resuscitation volumes according to resuscitation end points.
 Urine output is a simple and easy method to assess perfusion